georgiosnikitas/bmad-method-hellow-world/README.md

 ./run-madcalc.sh
 ```

-The application will then read mathematical expressions from an `input.txt` file.
+When run the application from docker, it will read the mathematical expressions from `input.txt` file.

 ## Running with Docker